Day 3: Dies Lunae O (Welsh: dydd Llun): Calcination

+I accumulated a smattering of facts.
 Barely 13, he’d picketed with friends at Kent State the day the National Guard gunned down four students.
 In college, he didn’t join a fraternity.
 He had a typical assortment of friends, and a fair share of girls willing to share his bed.
 In addition to supplying his buddies with bootleg liquor for their parties, he used his Chemistry knowledge to cook-up practical jokes—candy that painted mouths ruby red or caused his buddies to piss blue urine; white soap that turned hands black; sugar that foamed and overflowed coffee cups and glasses of ice tea; and shiny undergarments that disintegrated upon contact with moisture.

 After graduation, he accepted a job at another quiet college, and lost touch with most of his college friends.
 They married or moved away.
 Vaughn’s only sibling, a sister, nearly ten years older, lived in western Florida, near his parents.
 She and Vaughn had never been close.
 To him, she was too conventional.
 To her, he had been pampered and indulged growing up, and didn’t show proper respect or gratitude to their parents.
 When they died, his sister inherited their house and furnishings.
 Vaughn received a small amount of cash and a pristine Ford Mustang.
 He thought the division of his parent’s property fair.
-They’d paid for his education, which bought him freedom from the simple, predictable life his sister lived.
+They’d paid for his education, which bought him freedom from the simple, predictable life his sister had.